 In 1732, a controversy developed in the colony relative to the constitutional authority to erect new precincts.
 Royal Governor George Burrington and his Executive Council erected Onslow Precinct on November 23, 1731, Edgecombe Precinct on May 16, 1732, and Bladen Precinct on October 31, 1732 - but - John B. Ashe and Nathaniel Rice, two members of the Executive Council, did not concur in that decision.
 Neither did the lower house - the House of Burgesses.
 This body did not believe that the governor and his Executive Council had the power to erect these new precincts.
 The lower house, therefore, did not permit the representatives from these precincts to take their seats in the legislature until the law creating them was passed by the entire colonial General Assembly.

-By 1739, the population of North Carolina had become so extensive that the Provost Marshal could not adequately serve the entire colony.
-Therefore, the legislature, in March of 1739, passed an Act changing the "precincts" to "counties" and established a sheriff for each county to perform the duties of the Provost Marshal.
+By 1738, the population of North Carolina had become so extensive that the Provost Marshal could not adequately serve the entire colony.
+Therefore, the legislature, on March 8, 1738/9, passed an Act changing the "precincts" to "counties" and established a sheriff for each county to perform the duties of the Provost Marshal.
 Thus, the term "county" has been used for the subdivisions of North Carolina ever since.
 Other sources assert that this was really accomplished four years earlier in 1735 - if so, it was not official until March 8, 1738/9.